 Zampa said: “Whenever you play a BBL game, the number of children around with their replica shirts on, screaming out their favourite players’ names is incredible, and I think we’ll see that in The Hundred.
 The next generation are very important and we need to support that development.”

-The Hundred is coming.
-Summer 2021.
-Bringing blockbuster entertainment for the whole family and where every ball counts.
-Sign up for priority ticket access and exclusive offers.
+Blockbuster entertainment for the whole family and where every ball counts.
+Register today.